jcalado/rt-4d-fw-beta/README.md

 - From beta 38 onwards, the minimum DMR firmware suported will be 1.2.0.16.
 Any bug reports with b38+ that use older versions will be ignored.

+- Beta 40
+  - Fixed a bug with receiving group SMS.
+  - As a result, RX group list now only support 32 IDs.
+    - If you have more than 32 IDs in a group, only up to 32 will be used.
+The rest will be ignored.
+    - If you need more than 32 IDs per group, you're probably doing it wrong anyway.
+    - "But Dual!
+My OGD77 radio supports more than 32 IDs!".
+Great, then go use your OGD77 radio.
+This is not OGD77 firmware.
+  - Fixed the scanner being interrupted by pressing a key when the key lock was in effect.
+  - Fixed a bug where the TX LED could stay on after a very short transmission.

 - Beta 39
   - Added DMR group name resolution in "Extra" menu.
     - If a group ID exists in your contacts list, it will be resolved and displayed instead of "GID:xxxx".